HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Appendix

-Finally, we will show that if $\cW(\X)=\X$, then each band $\x_b$ must be a multiple of $\e$, the all-ones vector in $ \Re^{N_m}$.
+Finally, we show that if $\cW(\X)=\X$, then each band $\x_b$ must be a multiple of $\e$, the all-ones vector in $ \Re^{N_m}$.
 This follows directly from the fact that $1$ is a simple eigenvalue of $\W$.
-Indeed, since $\W$ is stochastic and irreducible~(Proposition~\ref{prop:WV}), the Perron-Frobenius theorem tells us that $1$ must be a simple eigenvalue of $\W$~\cite{meyer2023matrix}.
-Now, note that the equation $\cW(\X)=\X$ translates to $\W\x_b = \x_b$ for all $b$, i.e., $\x_b = \0$ or $\x_b$ is an eigenvector with eigenvalue $1$.
-In the latter case, $\x_b = c_b \e$ for some $c_b \in \Re$.
-This establishes~\eqref{eq:F}, also completing the proof of Proposition~\ref{prop:VandW}.
+Indeed, the equation $\cW(\X)=\X$ translates to $\W\x_b = \x_b$ for all $b$, i.e., $\x_b$ is an eigenvector with eigenvalue $1$.
+Since $\W$ is stochastic and irreducible~(Proposition~\ref{prop:WV}), the Perron-Frobenius theorem tells us that $1$ must be a simple eigenvalue of $\W$~\cite{meyer2023matrix}.
+Consequently, we must have $\x_b = c_b \e$ for some $c_b \in \Re$.
+This establishes \eqref{eq:F} and completes the proof of Proposition~\ref{prop:VandW}.